M-hassan-ch/Creating_NFTs-Polygon-ethers.js-Alchemy-IPFS/README.md

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000)
-The page will reload automatically if you make changes in code.\
+The page will reload automatically if you make changes in the code.\
 Errors will be displayed in the browser's console.
-### `yarn start`
-When your build is ready, then you need to run your build and for this purpose you will run this command.
-### Code Splitting
+### Folder Structure
 Code is splitted into this pattern:
 1- Pages -> calling the sections from `sections` folder 2- Sections -> setting up the structure of the page with responsiveness and call the components from `components` Folder 3- Components -> setting up the the full fledge component or using small shared components from `shared` folder
-### Deployment
-For deployment Next app on Vercel and other hostings: [https://nextjs.org/learn/basics/deploying-nextjs-app](https://nextjs.org/learn/basics/deploying-nextjs-app)
 ### Project Folder Structure
+`./frontend/contracts` : Contains all the smart contracts files.
+`./frontend/test`      : Contains all the test scripts.
+`./frontend/scripts`   : Contains the deployement scripts of smart contracts.

 **Main Folders & Files**
 - Pages Folder
 - Public Folder